katanox/tabour/core/docs/sqs/registry.md

 ## SqsRegistry

-The SqsRegistry is a registry where we can register the following classes
+The SqsRegistry is a registry where we can register consumers and producers for SQS queues.

 - [SqsProducer](producer.md)
 - [SqsConsumer](consumer.md)